ivomarsoares-personal/Inverse-Reinforcement-Learning/Instruction.md

 ## How to package everything into a JAR

-1. In Eclipse, do this:
+In Eclipse, do this:

-2. File → Export → Runnable JAR file
+1. File → Export → Runnable JAR file

-3. Choose your launch configuration (the one that runs TRLMain)
+2. Choose your launch configuration (the one that runs TRLMain)

-4. Under Library handling, select ✅ Package required libraries into generated JAR
+3. Under Library handling, select ✅ Package required libraries into generated JAR

-5. Pick an output name like TRLMain-1.5.0.jar
+4. Pick an output name like TRLMain-1.5.0.jar

-6. Click Finish
+5. Click Finish

 ## How to run the JAR

-java -jar TRLMain-1.5.0.jar
+Run: java -jar TRLMain-1.5.0.jar